-Do not use clomipramine if you have used an MAO inhibitor in the past 14 days.
+Do not use Anafranil if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.

 bipolar disorder (manic-depression), schizophrenia or other mental illness;

-history of seizures or head injury;
+a seizure or a head injury;

 overactive thyroid or adrenal gland tumor (pheochromocytoma or neuroblastoma); or

 Some young people have thoughts about suicide when first taking an antidepressant.
-Your doctor will need to check your progress at regular visits while you are using clomipramine.
+Your doctor should check your progress at regular visits.
 Your family or other caregivers should also be alert to changes in your mood or symptoms.

-How should I take Anafranil (clomipramine)?
+How should I take Anafranil?

 It may take up to 4 weeks before your symptoms improve.
 Keep using the medication as directed and tell your doctor if your symptoms do not improve after 4 weeks of treatment.

 Call your doctor if your symptoms do not improve, or if they get worse.

 If you need surgery, tell your surgeon you currently use Anafranil.
 You may need to stop for a short time.